 What Types of Fish Live in Koi Ponds

-The most traditional occupant of a koi pond is a koi fish (Cyprinus carpio koi).
+The most traditional occupant of a koi pond is a koi fish (Cyprinus rubrofuscus).
 Other good choices for a koi pond is their close cousin, the goldfish (Carassius auratus).
 It is a myth that koi and goldfish cannot be kept together.
 Given their phylogenetic relationship, they share all the same bacteria and parasites, and even some viruses, such as Koi Herpes Virus (KHV).
-Fancy goldfish do not do well in koi ponds, given how much swimming is required, so stick to comet goldfish for ponds.
+Fancy goldfish with the rounded body shapes do not do well in koi ponds, given how much swimming is required, so stick to comet goldfish for ponds.
 Other koi pond inhabitants may include common catfish, provided they can't wrap their mouths around any koi, and high fin sharks.

 Koi Pond Maintenance

 There are daily, weekly, monthly, seasonal (usually twice a year), and yearly tasks that must be performed to maintain your koi pond.
 Please note: these are general guidelines only.
-Your pond's tasks may vary depending on your filtration and number of fish.
+Your pond's tasks may vary depending on your filtration, size of the pond and number of fish.

 - Check water temperature